The Ultimate Guide to Volunteering in Cambodia

 Angkor Wat and Siem Reap.
 Travelers shouldn’t forget to check out Angkor Wat, the world’s largest religious monument, near Siem Reap.
 While in this city, sampling street food and visiting specialty shops selling handcrafted textiles and goods are additional “must-dos.”

 Peam Krasop Wildlife Sanctuary.
 Head to the country’s southwestern border near Koh Kong City and you’ll find this sanctuary, which is home to a unique ecosystem of mangroves.
 Take the mangrove walk by foot, or hire a boat to explore the series of islands and discover the animal inhabitants.

-Those who have never volunteered in Cambodia might feel overwhelmed at the sheer number of options before them.
+Those who have never volunteered in Cambodia might feel overwhelmed by the sheer number of options before them.
 Here’s how to weed through them and find the right cause and organization for which to donate your experience and skills and make a real impact.

 Volunteering can be life-changing.
 Travelers who volunteer abroad offering their experience and skills can make a real impact to lives and entire communities in positive ways that help end poverty, promote wellness and health, empower women, and give children in need education that will help them as they grow.

 Children’s Charities.
-Volunteering with children’s organizations might involve education, coaching, providing opportunities for play and creativity, and more.
+Volunteering with children’s organizations might involve education, coaching, providing opportunities for play and creativity, teach English, and more.
 In general, this should exclude volunteering in an orphanage in Cambodia and caring for children.